lucasmatth/CSC302Assignment/README.md

 "Meeting Minutes" folder: where we keep our notes from each meeting

-"Documentation and Roadmap".md: contains information about documentation and our roadmap
+"Documentation&Roadmap.md": contains information about documentation and our roadmap

 "run": run this for automatically setup and run the project.